|

-Lake McDonald Lodge - Glacier National Park
+Lake McDonald Lodge in Glacier

 Lake McDonald Lodge is a three-and-one-half-story structure built on the